Skip to main navigation Skip to search Skip to main content

 Personal information

-Cees Withagen (1950) got his master’s degree at Tilburg University in 1974 in Econometrics with a specialisation in mathematical economics.
+Cees Withagen (1950) received his master’s degree at Tilburg University in 1974 in Econometrics with a specialisation in mathematical economics.
 In 1984 he got his PhD degree at Tilburg University (cum laude).
-Currently, he is professor of environmental economics at VU University Amsterdam, Department of Spatial Economics in the School of Business and Economics.
-He is also fellow of Tinbergen Institute and CentER (Tilburg University).
+Currently, he is Emeritis Professor of environmental economics at Vrije Universiteit Amsterdam, Department of Spatial Economics at the School of Business and Economics.
+He is also Fellow of Tinbergen Institute and CentER (Tilburg University), and Research Professor at CESifo.

 Research